GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_dataexploration.md

 - Disease Diagnosis: `No` and `No, It's normal.` account for ~7,400 QA items.
 - Modality Recognition: `MRI` and `CT` dominate.

-Some question types also contains answers that appear very rarely (sometimes only once).
+Some question types also contain answers that appear very rarely (sometimes only once).
 For example:

 - Modality Recognition: "Histopathology." appears 8 times.
 - Disease Diagnosis: "Fundus neoplasm" appears once.